 3. Ease of splitting

-Round pine logs will take forever to dry and won’t burn well.
-Like any firewood, splitting it is your best option.
-Although some wood like maple and oak is easy to split, pine is usually more challenging.
-The problem is that it’s riddled with knots which are a nightmare to split.
-If you hit the jackpot and your pine is free from knots, you’ll find it’s easy to split.
+Although some wood, like maple and oak, is easy to split, pine is usually more challenging.
+It’s riddled with knots, which are a nightmare to chop into.
+If you hit the jackpot knot-free pine, you’ll find it’s easy to work with.

 4. Sparks